yujunz/gitlab.com-runbooks/troubleshooting/postgres.md

 needed that replica will likely have to be recreated from scratch.

 Drop the replication slot with `SELECT pg_drop_replication_slot('slot_name');`

+It's possible for a secondary to have one or more inactive replication slots.
+In this case the `xmin` value in `pg_replication_slots` _on the primary_ may start lagging behind.
+This in turn can prevent vacuuming from removing dead tuples.
+This can be solved by dropping the replication slots _on the secondaries_.

 ## Tables with a large amount of dead tuples